Skip to content

 3. Silicone feet

-4. Service cutout/window for disassembling the keypad case
+4. Service window for disassembling the keypad case

 image